An upper bound of the lower tail of the mass of balls under the critical $2d$ stochastic heat flow: Introduction and main results

-It is easy to see that for $u_0,\psi\in L^2(\R^2)$, where is the Gaussian density function with the mean $0$ and the variance $t$, and we set $p_t(x,y)=p_t(y-x)$.
+It is straightforward to see that for $u_0,\psi\in L^2(\R^2)$, where is the Gaussian density function with the mean $0$ and the variance $t$, and we set $p_t(x,y)=p_t(y-x)$.
 Therefore, the tightness of $\int_{\R^2}u^{\vartheta,\e}(t,x)\psi(x)\dd x$ follows.
 Moreover, it is known that for $u_0,\psi\in L^2(\R^2)$, the variance of $\int_{\R^2}u^{\vartheta,\e}(t,x)\psi(x)\dd x$ converges to a nontrivial quantity of the same form as in \cite{BC98}, suggesting the existence of a nontrivial random field.
-Furthermore, Caravenna-Sun-Zygouras \cite{CSZ19b} and Gu-Quastel-Tsai \cite{GQT21} proved that the higher moments of $\int_{\R^2}u^{\vartheta,\e}(t,x)\psi(x)\dd x$ are finite and converge.
-However, these moments grow too rapidly to determine the distribution, and the uniqueness of the limit was established in \cite{CSZ23} in the directed polymers setting (in the sense of finite-dimensional time distributions).
-Furthermore, Tsai \cite{Tsa24} proved the convergence of $u^{\vartheta,\e}(t,x)$ as a continuous measure-valued process, where the space of measures is equipped with the vague topology.
+Furthermore, Caravenna-Sun-Zygouras \cite{CSZ19b} and Gu-Quastel-Tsai \cite{GQT21} proved that the higher moments of $\int_{\R^2}u^{\vartheta,\e}(t,x)\psi(x)\dd x$ were finite and converged.
+However, these moments grow too rapidly to determine the distribution on their own, and the uniqueness of the limit was established in \cite{CSZ23} in the directed polymers setting (in the sense of finite-dimensional time distributions).
+In addition, Tsai \cite{Tsa24} proved the convergence of $u^{\vartheta,\e}(t,x)$ as a continuous measure-valued process, where the space of measures is equipped with the vague topology.
 Therefore, the limit $\mathscr{Z}_t^{\vartheta}(u_0,\dd x)$ may be regarded as a solution to \eqref{eq:SHE} in dimension $d=2$.
-Recently, several studies investigated the properties of $\mathscr{Z}^\vartheta$ \cite{CM24,CSZ24,LZ24,Nak25,Che25,CSZ25,GT25,CD25}.
+Recently, several studies have investigated the properties of $\mathscr{Z}^\vartheta$ \cite{CM24,CSZ24,LZ24,Nak25,Che25,CSZ25,GT25,CD25,CT25,GN25,BCT25,GT26}.